 According to Michael Hovland, Bryant’s verse has been set to music by American composers Leslie Bassett, Bainbridge Crist, Henry Cutler, W.R.
 Dempster, Luther Emerson, Howard Hanson, Margaret Ruthven Lang, and Huntington Woodman.

-For more information about William Cullen Bryant, please visit the links listed to the right.
+For more information about William Cullen Bryant, please visit the links below.